-- Staff will facilitate a structure or group process with all of the patients on the acute unit.
+- Staff will facilitate structured programming that includes all patients.
 This means that patients are encouraged (with staff assistance) to provide feedback to one another and are expected to address conflicts as they arise on the unit.
-Often if a child has a particular problem with anger or with relating to others this will surface while in treatment.
-Peer influence is very persuasive with children and adolescents, so it is helpful for your child to hear supportive and specific feedback from peers – with thorough staff involvement and direction
+Peer influence is very persuasive with children and adolescents, so it is helpful for patients to hear supportive and specific feedback from peers – with thorough staff involvement and direction

-- Customarily, your child will not receive school services while in the hospital.
-Instead, our focus is to deal with the crisis that led to your child’s hospitalization.
-The average time a child is with us is very short and our focus is to address the crisis and return the child as quickly and efficiently as possible to a less restrictive level of care once the crisis has been managed.
+- School services are not provided in the hospital.
+Instead, our focus is to deal with the crisis that led to the hospitalization.
+The average length of stay is fairly short and the focus is to address the crisis and return the patient to a less restrictive level of care.

 Can I smoke on your campus?